 I was opening a vein and connecting with a real audience — something I’d wanted to do ever since I first knew it was possible.
 Ever since I read that first post from Seth Godin all those years before.
 I was establishing a true connection — albeit a digital one — with more and more people every day.

 The spoils of daily blogging (and why you should do it)

 So here I am.
-One year of daily blogging on Higher Thoughts.
+One year of daily blogging.
 Before I go, I want to highlight the most important takeaways from this last year.
 These are ways that I’ve grown in direct relation to this endeavor.
 Things I’ve gained that will never be taken away.